MirzaCickusic/personal-website-template-flutter/README.md

 VOULA!
 You did it.

 Ps:
 for every change you made on website code.
-To update it in real time just run flutter build web and then firebase doploy
+To update it in real time just run flutter build web and then firebase doploy again from root dir of this project